populse_mia.data_manager package

 Return the sort order of the project.

-string of the sort order of the project if it’s not Unnamed project, otherwise empty string
+Sort order of the project if it’s not Unnamed project, otherwise empty string

 getSortedTag()[source]